RubyLane/rl_json/README.md

 License
 -------

+Copyright 2015 Ruby Lane.
 Licensed under the same terms as the Tcl core.